MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 connection establishment is possible.
 If the SVCB RRSet contains no compatible RRs, the client will generally act as if the RRSet is empty.

-The presentation `value` SHALL be a comma-separated list ({{value-list}}) of one or more valid
-SvcParamKeys, either by their registered name or in the unknown-key format ({{presentation}}).
+The presentation SvcParamValue SHALL be a comma-separated list of one or more valid SvcParamKeys, either by their registered name or in the generic unknown-key format ({{presentation}}).
 Keys MAY appear in any order, but MUST NOT appear more than once.
 For self-consistency ({{service-mode}}), listed keys MUST also appear in the SvcParams.